jtangney/live-captioning/README.md

 # live-captioning
-Uses the Google Cloud Speech API to transcribe a live audio stream.
-Deploys a set of highly available services to GKE.
+Uses the Google Cloud [Speech-to-Text API](https://cloud.google.com/speech-to-text/) to transcribe a live audio stream.
+App is deployed as a set of highly available services to [GKE](https://cloud.google.com/kubernetes-engine/).
+Uses a leader-election pattern to maintain a stateful connection to the API.
 Work in progress.

 ## Architecture
 Not all elements of this diagram are currently implemented.